-The CKP bit of the SSP1CON1 register is used to control stretching in software.
+The CKP bit of the SSPxCON1 register is used to control stretching.
 Any time the CKP bit is cleared, the module will wait for the SCL line to go low and then hold it.
 Setting CKP will release SCL and allow more communication.